arthurkushman/total_probability/README.md

 Find the probability, that within 10 flips of a coin tails will result in 3 times.

-Using combinatorial function 10! / 7! * 3! = 120 and combining it with Bernoulli distribution formula, all from 1 function - getting the result:
+Using combinatorial combinations function 10! / 7! * 3! = 120 and combining it with Bernoulli distribution formula - getting the result:

 ```php
 $result = $this->formula->independentProbability(10, 3, 0.5);